 - Instant Read Thermometer.
 The BEST way to know when your salmon is cooked through.

 - Glass Jars.
 Perfect for storing your salmon seasonings.

 This is the best recipe for broiled salmon, and we can’t stop making it!

 Just call me a broiler babe.

 Frequently Asked Questions

 No, there is no need to flip the salmon over for this recipe.
-Keeping it skin-side down allows the flesh to caramelize and crisp under the broiler.
+Keeping the salmon skin-side down allows the flesh to caramelize and crisp under the broiler.

 Yes, there are certain types of pans that you should not use under the broiler.
 Unless your non-stick pans specifically say they can be used under a broiler, do not use them.
 Also, you should avoid using any type of glass baking dish (such as Pyrex) with a broiler.
-I use ceramic baking dishes.
+I use a broiler-safe ceramic baking dish.

 If you’d like to utilize that high oven temp for a crispy side dish, try these Smashed Brussels Sprouts or Potato Skins.
-They’ll need to bake before you switch the oven to broil, but you can add them back with the salmon to broil as directed.
-Make sure to pay close attention to the timing on both the salmon and these side dishes, as they’ll finish at different times under the broiler.
+They’ll need to bake before you switch the oven to broil, but you can pop them under the broiler as soon as the salmon finishes up.

 - Position the oven rack to the upper third of your oven; it should be about 6 inches from the broiling element at the top.